heapsource/fire/docs/specs/priest.v.1.0.md

 Process the input as long as the expression given in the hint is true or until it founds a loop control statement statement.
 Returns an array with the results of every input processing.

 ### @each
 Takes a hint as a variable name or uses the last result of the expression-block and Process the input per item found in the given array or object.
-Returns an array with the results of every input processing.
+Returns an array with the results of every input processing (even if the input is undefined or null).

 #### @break